 We validate our posterior landfill results by comparison to aircraft-derived estimates for nine facilities as shown in Figure 5.
 Cambaliza et al. (2015), CARB (2020), and Catena et al. (2022) used mass balance approaches to estimate emissions using observations from 2011, 2019 to 2021, and November 2021, respectively.
 Duren et al. (2019) used the integrated methane enhancement method with data from 2016 to 2018.
 We find agreement within error bounds at the Seneca Meadows Landfill in New York (landfill c in Figure 5; Catena et al., 2022) and at the Kiefer (d), Frank R. Bowerman (f), Altamont (g), Newby Island (h), and Keller Canyon (i) Landfills in California (CARB, 2021; Duren et al., 2019).
 We find much larger emissions than previous studies at the South Side Landfill (a) in Indiana (Cambaliza et al., 2015) and at the West Miramar Sanitary (b) and Puente Hills (e) Landfills in California (CARB, 2021; Duren et al., 2019).
-The discrepancy at the South Side Landfill could reflect changed emissions since the 2011, including the construction of a large landfill gas recovery facility beginning in June 2019 (EPA LMOP, 2019).
+The discrepancy at the South Side Landfill could reflect changed emissions since 2011, including the construction of a large landfill gas recovery facility beginning in June 2019 (EPA LMOP, 2019).
 Methane concentrations of 8662 ppm were recorded at a leak at the West Miramar Sanitary Landfill in November 2019 (San Diego Air Pollution Control District, 2019), suggesting that estimates from other years may not be representative of 2019 emissions.
 The Puente Hills Landfill closed in 2013 but was previously one of the largest landfills in CONUS (EPA GHGRP, 2019).
 Our landfill attribution approach, which relies on a prior estimate from 2012, may therefore misallocate emissions to the Puente Hills Landfill instead of to co-located oil and gas operations.

 We find mean facility emissions of 13 Gg a-1 compared to the GHGRP mean of 7.2 Gg a-1 for the 73 landfills considered here, with a median 77% increase in reported emissions.
 As reflected in Table 3, we find no correlation (R2 = 0.00) between GHGRP emissions and our posterior estimates, which does not improve when we consider only facilities that do or do not capture landfill gas.
 This implies that the bottom-up approaches used for emissions estimation have little predictability.